Webictbyleo/fynejs/README.md

 ## TypeScript usage

-This repo ships `dist/types.d.ts` so your editor can get type information even if you load the runtime from a CDN.
-Use one of the options:
+`dist/types.d.ts` provides editor types when loading from CDN.

-- Copy the file locally and reference it via `tsconfig.json` `typeRoots` or add a project-level reference:
+- Copy the file and reference via `typeRoots` or add a project-level reference:
   ```ts
   /// <reference path="./types/x-tool/types.d.ts" />
   ```
-- Or vendor it directly from this repo into your project (e.g., as part of your build); path: `dist/types.d.ts`.
+- Or vendor directly from this repo as part of your build (`dist/types.d.ts`).

-Note: If you prefer to import via a bundler, use X-Tool’s npm package from the main repo (includes proper `types` field).
-This repo is CDN-first.

 ## Core concepts